Southeast Missouri State University’s Academic Policies outlines the admissions process and academic procedures to be adopted campus-wide.

 Students interested in applying for the fall semester are urged to apply through the early admission process.
 Applications should be submitted to the Office of Admissions no later than December 1 to take advantage of certain scholarship and enrollment privileges.
 For students who do not take advantage of early fall admission, applications for the fall semester should be submitted prior to July 1.
 Applications for the spring semester should be submitted prior to November 1, and applications for the summer semester should be submitted prior to May 1.
 Contact the Office of Admissions for specific details.
 Admission to the University does not guarantee admission to specific programs.

 Applicants for admission are asked to disclose details of previous civil or school discipline.
-The Office of Admissions and the Office of the Dean of Students will review information provided by the applicant and may request additional information and a personal interview with the applicant prior to reaching an admission decision.
+The Office of Admissions and the Office of Student Conduct will review information provided by the applicant and may request additional information and a personal interview with the applicant prior to reaching an admission decision.
 The University reserves the right to deny admission to an applicant or admit with restrictions based upon the review.
 Individuals with a felony/criminal background (pending charges and SIS included) are not allowed to live in campus housing facilities.
-Misrepresentation of the facts or failure to provide requested information could be cause for refusal of admission, cancellation of admission or suspension from the University.
+Misrepresentation or change of facts or failure to provide requested information could be cause for refusal of admission, cancellation of admission or suspension from the University.

 Applicants who have graduated from an accredited high school will be considered for admission to the University.
 Minimum admission requirements are based on high school grade point average with test optional admission opportunities as well as options to be admitted using college entrance exam scores.